mtsahas/e2e/README.md

 4. Start the server by running:
 `python3 e2e.py`

-### Using the webapp:
+### Using the webapp
 You can connect to the web app by navigating to the URL given in terminal where the server is running.
-***Note that you cannot have 2 accounts running on the same device.*** To test communication between clients, use different devices.

-To test the functionality, have 2 devices with different accounts logged into the home page.
-On one client, type the other client's username into the "Who do you want to chat with" form.
-Watch the client's connect and begin chatting instantaneously!
+***Note that you cannot have 2 accounts running on the same device.*** To test functionality, use 2 devices and create different e2e accounts on each device.
+Once both devices are logged in, type the client's username into the "Who do you want to chat with?" form.
+Watch the clients connect and begin chatting instantaneously 🥰

+### Acknowledgements
+Thank you to Mike for suggesting this as a project idea!
+Thank you to Leon for helping us with Olm and our system design!